 If you have bipolar disorder you know how lonely it can be, especially when the lows set in.
 The feelings of depression can leave you feeling isolated, and this only adds to the loneliness.

 Many people have found that by making one change in their life it is a little easier to manage their bipolar symptoms.
-They are spending time with a pet or service animal.
+They are spending time with a pet or an assistance animal.

 Studies show that pets can help people with bipolar disorder deal with and better manage many of their symptoms.
 The loving attention of a pet can help pull you out of deep depression, control mood swings and even minimize some of the side effects from your medications.1